allyn1982/MammoDES/README.md

 >
 > rad_change_2: When rad_change is True, rad_change_2 means dedicating one radiologst to screening mammogramphy + same-day diagnostic exams + regular diagnostic exams: True or False')

+### Step 4 - Output and post-simulation analysis

+The output of the simulation will be saved in the ./code/output/ folder.
+Each patient and the timestamp of each step are logged for post-simuluation analysis.
+An example of the output file is as follows.

 ### Notes
 1. To change the number of clinic days of the simulation to, for example 100, use: --num_iteration=100
 2. When wf_1ss is False (no AI-aided same-day diagnostic workflow), ai_time must be 'none'.